Max Hollein: Metropolitan Museum of Art

-Hollein has also engaged in broader cultural debates as The Met’s Director, including penning an essay about the Museum’s leadership responsibilities in upholding the policies and practices for the acquisition of art and archaeological materials, and protecting cultural heritage around the globe.
-In 2020, Daniel H. Weiss and Max Hollein publicly announced The Met’s commitments to Anti-Racism, Diversity, and the wellbeing of their communities.
-This plan includes the assessment of the Museum’s history, the diversification of its collection and program, and the hiring and training of staff.
-One of the recent curatorial hires includes The Met’s first full-time person of Indigenous descent hired for a curatorial position, Patricia Marroquin Norby.
+Hollein has also engaged in broader cultural debates as The Met's Director, including penning an essay about the Museum's leadership responsibilities in upholding the policies and practices for the acquisition of art and archaeological materials, and protecting cultural heritage around the globe.
+In 2020, Daniel H. Weiss and Max Hollein publicly announced The Met's commitments to Anti-Racism, Diversity, and the wellbeing of their communities.
+This plan includes the assessment of the Museum's history, the diversification of its collection and program, and the hiring and training of staff.
+One of the recent curatorial hires includes The Met's first full-time person of Indigenous descent hired for a curatorial position, Patricia Marroquin Norby.

-Early in his tenure, Hollein said he would focus on further injecting modern and contemporary art into The Met’s main Fifth Avenue building.
+Early in his tenure, Hollein said he would focus on further injecting modern and contemporary art into The Met's main Fifth Avenue building.
 He announced a comprehensive new program to that effect.
 The new annual façade commission was inaugurated in 2019 with Wangechi Mutu.
-For the inaugural Great Hall commission in 2019, The Met invited the Cree artist Kent Monkman, to create contemporary history paintings that serve as commentary on the Indigenous experience and colonialism, and consider The Met’s collection with a critical eye.
-Hollein also added its first-ever contemporary Period Room to its existing system of 29 period rooms, its so-called Afrofuturist Period Room titled “Before Yesterday We Could Fly”, and among others, curated by Hannah Beachler and Michelle Commander.
-Hollein built on The Met’s digital platforms to scale its educational initiatives and disseminate content.
-During its COVID-19-related closure, the Museum pivoted quickly to virtual programs and to highlight its digital offerings, which have seen a significant expansion since.
+For the inaugural Great Hall commission in 2019, The Met invited the Cree artist Kent Monkman, to create contemporary history paintings that serve as commentary on the Indigenous experience and colonialism, and consider The Met's collection with a critical eye.
+Hollein also added its first-ever contemporary Period Room to its existing system of 29 period rooms, its so-called Afrofuturist Period Room titled "Before Yesterday We Could Fly", and among others, curated by Hannah Beachler and Michelle Commander.
+Hollein built on The Met's digital platforms to scale its educational initiatives and disseminate content.

+During its COVID-19-related closure, the MET celebrated its 150th birthday.
+Despite difficult times and a forced lack of visitors, Hollein helped the museum achieve economic stability.
+The museum pivoted quickly to virtual programs and to highlight its digital offerings, which have seen a significant expansion since.
 By 2021, The Met saw over 30 million visitors annually to their website.
+Hollein also took a stand on social controversies on several occasions and acknowledged the fundamental right of artists to protest against the controversial Sackler funding.